 Photo: Have a look at "Chic Stays", worthwhile to read! - KHL

 The owners Maria and Frederic are known as landscape and art collectors and even as artists.
 No wonder that 20% of their annual room (or better say suite) capacities is dedicated to workshops of all kind, in particular in the field of arts, architecture and music.
-The Palácio is full of art and history - I was not sad at all when it was raining in Lisbon one day.
+The Palacio with only 11 suites (no rooms) is full of art and history - I was not sad at all when it was raining in Lisbon one day.
 This gave me the opportunity to return to my home for a few days and to discover details I had not really noticed before.
 And - there is a huge new masterpiece just in front of the restored historic entrance - a colorful flower cube produced by Yang Guang Nan Ai, a Chinese artist.
-Many visitors walk by on their way to the castle to take a photo.
+Many visitors walk by on their way to the Lisbon castle to take a photo.
 I particularly loved the spectacular green piece of art in the music room, created by Czech artist Jana Matejkova as part of an exhibition about the fascination of light.

 Photo: The impressive new artwork in front of the entrance - KHL